Gabe-Mitnick/spar-star/README.md

 A simple little local two-player browser game.
 To try it out, download all the files and open index.html in your browser.

 # to do
-1. link font
-1. improve score animation
+- improve score animation
-1. add powerups/status effects
+- add powerups/status effects
    - inc/dec sword length
    - inc/dec thrust power
    - inc/dec body size